failsafe-go/failsafe-go.dev/timeout.md

 ## Timeout vs Context

-While a [Timeout] is similar to a [Context], in that they both can cause an execution to be cancelled, [Timeouts][Timeout] can be composed with other policies.
+While a [Timeout] is similar to a [Context], in that they both can cause an execution to be canceled, [Timeouts][Timeout] can be composed with other policies.
 Additionally, when a [Timeout] is triggered, it can be reset by an outer [RetryPolicy], whereas a [Context] cannot be reset once it is done.

 With this in mind, prefer a [Timeout] when you want to limit execution time, and prefer a [Context] when you want to explicitly cancel an execution.